 I mean, this was at this point in time.

-You have a president of the United States seven months in to that final FISA, President Trump was running the country.
+Seven months into that final FISA, President Trump was running the country.

-So they were actually investigating the campaign because everybody that was connected to Carter Page fell into that dragnet.
+So they were actually investigating the campaign because everybody that was connected to Carter Page fell into that drag net.

 And that's what I'm talking about here.